-- 1. Crew decides that it would like XYZ as its Rover Adviser and XYZ agrees. - 2.
-The Crew advises the Group Leader who issues an online invitation to XYZ to complete the online membership application. - 3.
-When XYZ is accepted by the Chief Commissioner, a Certificate of Adult Membership, and Certificate of Adult Leadership as a Trainee Rover Advisor is sent via the DC to the GL/LIC. - 4.
-XYZ completes their Basic level training.
-Extranet automatically generates the A2 form and XYZ is issued a new CoAL as a Provisional Rover Advisor. - 5.
-XYZ completes their Advanced level training, including Project and evaluation.
-XZY is issued with the Rover Woodbadge.
-Extranet again generates A2 and another new CoAL, as Rover Advisor, is sent via the DC/LIC.
+- 1. Unit decides that it would like XYZ as its Rover Adviser and XYZ agrees. - 2.
+The Unit advises the Group Leader who issues an online invitation to XYZ to complete the online membership application. - 3.
+When XYZ is accepted by the Chief Commissioner, a Certificate of Adult Membership as a Trainee Rover Advisor is sent via the DC to the GL/LIC. - 4.
+A Certificate of Proficiency will be issued to replace the Certificate of Adult Membership, when the Rover Adviser has satisfactorily completed Basic Level training and assessment activities as specified in the Adult Training and Development section: Your Training Pathway. - 5.
+A Certificate of Adult Appointment as a Provisional Rover Adviser is issued with the Certificate of Proficiency and a new CAA as a Rover Adviser will be issued when the Rover Adviser completes their Advanced level training, including Project and evaluation and are issued with the Rover Woodbadge.

-Review of Rover Advisors and Rover Support Commissioners
+Review of Rover Advisers and Rover Support Commissioners

-Rover Advisors are appointed by a Crew to provide them with advice, guidance, mentoring and participate in the development of individual Rovers to ensure their time in Rovering is enjoyable and fun.
+Rover Advisers are appointed by a Unit to provide them with advice, guidance, mentoring and participate in the development of individual Rovers to ensure their time in Rovering is enjoyable and fun.